dicks6n/delani-studio/README.md

 jquery

 ### BDB:
+* About us section.
+* service PROVIDED
+* a contact form that allows a customer to leave his/her comment.
-Be able to display an input button for the user.
+* Be able to display an input button for the user.
-If a client want to know about DELANI STUDIO we have made it easy for you just look at our portfolio in our website which is well highlighted in the description sector. if a client want to know what we do as DELani STUDIO ,go to the 'WHAT WE DO' section and click on the icons on the page you will get more of what we do.
+* If a client want to know about DELANI STUDIO we have made it easy for you just look at our portfolio in our website which is well highlighted in the description sector.
+* What we do icon section: If a client want to know what we do as DELani STUDIO ,go to the 'WHAT WE DO' section and click on the icons on the page you will get more of what we do

 ##License